gradle/gradle/design-docs/features/continuous-build/improved-change-detection/README.md

 - check that directories aren't reported as modified
 - check that new files aren't reported as modified

-## Feature: Continuous build will trigger a rebuild when build configuration file changes

-### Story: Continuous build will trigger a rebuild when project build scripts change
+### Story: Continuous build will trigger a rebuild when a build script changes
 - build.gradle / project.buildFileName of all projects in a build

 ### Story: Continuous build will trigger a rebuild when `buildSrc` changes
 - buildSrc itself is a gradle build.
 The inputs of the tasks of the buildSrc build should be monitored for changes in the same way as an ordinary Gradle build is monitored in continuous build.

-### Story: Continuous build will trigger a rebuild when gradle.properties, ~/.gradle/gradle.properties or settings.gradle change

-### Story: Continuous build will trigger a rebuild when script plugins change
+### Story: Continuous build will trigger a rebuild when a script plugin changes
 - all "apply from: '/file/path'" including nested scripts

+### Story: Continuous build will trigger a rebuild when `settings.gradle` changes
-### Story: Continuous build will trigger a rebuild when configuration files read as input in configuration script logic change
+### Story: Continuous build will trigger a rebuild when `gradle.properties` or `~/.gradle/gradle.properties` changes

-### Story: Continuous build will trigger a rebuild when maven/ivy configuration files change
+### Story: Continuous build will trigger a rebuild when any file read as input by configuration script logic changes

-### Out of scope

-- dependencies of build script (including dynamic version dependencies)